tdwg/vocab/documentation-specification.md

 **2.2.3 Vocabulary documents**

-TDWG vocabularies MUST be associated with an HTTP IRI that represents the vocabulary itself.
+TDWG vocabularies MUST have an HTTP IRI that represents the vocabulary itself.
 The vocabulary is distinct from the standard, since the vocabulary is just one part of the standard.
 For that reason, the vocabulary IRI MUST NOT be the same as the IRI that identifies the standard.
 When the vocabulary IRI is dereferenced by a client requesting media type text/html, the client SHOULD obtain a web page that links to term list documents (Fig. 3).

 ![](graphics/vocabulary-documents.png)